UpperCod/schema/README.md

 # @uppercod/schema

-declare validations, filters or transformers in a simple and functional .
+declare validations, filters or transformers in a simple and functional.

 ## install